jerome1232/Millward-Resume/docs/index.md

 `August 2017 - April 2018`
-__AH Nickless Innovation Award Competition__, Team Lead App Developer
+__<a href="https://ahninnovationaward.com/Documents/2018_AH_Nickless_Innovation_Award_winners.pdf">AH Nickless Innovation Award Competition</a>__, Team Lead App Developer

 - Designed and built an app to detect when users were in danger and contact local security.
-- Used Java in Android Studio to build an android application with geofencing to mitigate false alarms and automatically connect users to nearest authorities in case of danger.
+- Used Java in Android Studio to build an android application using geofencing to mitigate false alarms and automatically connect users to nearest authorities in case of danger.
 - Won first place and a total of $40,000.

 ### Web Development

+`January 2018 - April 2018`
-`January 2018 - January 2021`
+`September 2020 - January 2021`
 Solo JavaScript Developer

 - Crafted a <a href="https://display-of-my-projects.glitch.me/SuperHex.html">rhythm game </a>with over 1,300 lines of combined CSS, HTML, and JS.